 After a pleasant if underwhelming flight from Atlanta to London in British Airways First Class, we had just under 24 hours at our disposal in England before our onward flight to Istanbul to catch our cruise two days later.
+(I booked a 23 hour, 20 minute connection to skirt the definition of “stopover”.
+That allowed me to book the entire trip as a single 62.5k AAdvantage award.)
 So what’s a self-described road trip fanatic to do?
 What else?
 Rent a car and drive somewhere.
-My wife and I had planned several months in advance to visit Stonehenge, mainly to see if the demons really do dwell, and if the banshees really do live well, at the famous pile of rocks.
+My wife and I decided several months in advance to visit Stonehenge, mainly to see if the demons really do dwell, and if the banshees really do live well, at the famous pile of rocks.
 A few days before we left, though, a co-worker who originally hails from the general area highly recommended a visit to nearby Salisbury afterwards, so we added that to the agenda.
-(In case you’re wondering, I intentionally booked a 23 hour, 20 minute connection so that we’d have a day in England, but avoid the definition of a “stopover”, thus allowing us to book the entire leg as a single 62.5k award.)

-Our First Class ticket entitled us to use the Galleries Arrivals Lounge upon landing, but given that we had just eaten on the plane, and were itching to hit the road to get in as much sightseeing time as possible, we skipped the lounge and headed straight to the garage to pick up our rental car.
-Though we were greeted by a horrendously slow-moving line, we were on the road by 12:15 for the 71-mile journey to Stonehenge.
-Aside from driving on the wrong side of the road, and constantly mistaking the windshield wipers for the turn signal, it’s a fairly easy trek down the M3 and the A303 for the most part.
-Even after initially getting lost trying to get out of the airport, we made the first 67 miles in an hour and 15 minutes – but it then took an additional 20 minutes to go the last four due to congestion approaching Stonehenge where the road goes from four lanes to two.
+Our First Class ticket entitled us to use the Galleries Arrivals Lounge upon landing.
+We just wanted to hit the road, though, so we headed straight to the rental counter.
+Though a horrendously slow line greeted us, we managed to hit the road by 12:15 for the 71-mile journey to Stonehenge.
+The journey down the M3 and A303 is pretty easy for the most part.
+It’s a good way to get acclimated to driving on the left.
+Despite missing a turn to leave the airport, the first 67 miles flew by in an hour and 15 minutes.
+But it then took an additional 20 minutes to go the last four due to congestion approaching Stonehenge.
 You can see a glimpse of the traffic jam below, giving new meaning to the term “the road more traveled”.

 Sample of sarsen stone used to construct the monument